History of Robertson

 In August 1920 Barry Bros changed it name again to the Robertson Trading Association which was licensed to sell wholesale or retail, import or export 24 different categories of merchandise which included liquor, property, building materials, hardware, clothing, groceries and so forth.
 The firm also owned the dried fruit company and several farms.

 It was during Hamilton Barry’s long tenure as mayor of Robertson that the Council couldn’t decide on a motto for the town.
 After much indecision, Hamilton Barry eventually declared that as his family motto, Boutez en avant, was good enough for the Barry’s it would be good enough for Robertson.
-The Council unanimously agreed and so the Barry motto and battle cry meaning to ‘Push forward’ hailing back to France in 1066 was adopted by Robertson.
+The Council unanimously agreed and so the Barry motto and battle cry meaning to ‘Push forward’ hailing back to Tournai in what was then France (now in Belgium) in 1020 was adopted by Robertson.

 Mrs Hamilton Barry inaugurated Robertson’s Electric Lighting System in 1923 and the Dental Clinic in 1928.